drewszabo/NTS-workflow/README.md

 The ‘Isotopologue Parameter Optimization’ (`IPO`) tool was used to optimise the `xcms` peak picking and alignment parameters.

+Not used in final process.
+IPO was not able to correctly optimise peak picking or grouping for my dataset.
+Perhaps it will be useful under different LC-HRMS conditions.

 <details>
   <summary>Show code</summary>